pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/azure.md

 - /docs/pulumi-cloud/deployments/oidc/azure/
 ---

 This document outlines the steps required to configure Pulumi to use OpenID Connect to authenticate with Azure.
-OIDC in Azure uses [workload identity federation](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation) to access Azure resources via an Azure Active Directory App.
+OIDC in Azure uses [workload identity federation](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation) to access Azure resources via a Microsoft Entra App.
 Access to the temporary credentials is authorized using federated credentials that validate the contents of the OIDC token issued by the Pulumi Cloud.

 ## Prerequisites